alpianon/howdyadoc/README.md

 The aims of this project are:

-1. to define standard pandoc/markdown toolchains for specific purposes,
+1. to define standard pandoc/markdown toolchains for specific purposes / scopes of use (legal, academia, etc.),

-2. to provide installation packages to easily implement such toolchains,
+2. to provide installation packages to easily implement such toolchains, and

 3. to document the "extended" markdown syntax that can be used in each toolchain/scope of use.